-Between 2002-03 and 2012-13, there were 818 observed captures of birds across other surface longline target fisheries (those not targeting albacore tuna, bigeye tuna, southern bluefin tuna, pacific bluefin tuna and swordfish).
-Seabird capture rates since 2003 are presented in Table 6 and Figure 5.
+Between 2002-03 and 2013-14, there were zero observed captures of birds across other surface longline target fisheries (those not targeting albacore tuna, bigeye tuna, southern bluefin tuna, pacific bluefin tuna and swordfish).
+Seabird capture rates since 2003 are presented in Figure 4.
 Seabird captures were more frequent off the south west coast of the South Island (Figure 6).
 Bayesian models of varying complexity dependent on data quality have been used to estimate captures across a range of methods (Richard & Abraham 2014).
-Observed and estimated seabird captures in albacore longline fisheries are provided in Table 7.
+Observed and estimated seabird captures in surface longline fisheries are provided in Table 6.